WebAssembly/spec/document/appendix/implementation.rst

 ~~~~~~~~~~

 An implementation may defer :ref:`validation <valid>` of individual :ref:`functions <syntax-func>` until they are first :ref:`invoked <exec-invoke>`.

-If a function turns out to be invalid, the invocation, and every consecutive call to the same function, results in a :ref:`trap <trap>`.
+If a function turns out to be invalid, then the invocation, and every consecutive call to the same function, results in a :ref:`trap <trap>`.

 .. note::
    This is to allow implementations to use interpretation or just-in-time compilation for functions.